INDUSTRY: Art & Culture - Opera

 Again we have a good strong use of white on black as a solid graphic.
 The smaller illustration on the left is instantly sent behind the dominant black but is complemented by the subtle use of cyan's/greens, blues/greys and yellows/oranges ALL working in harmony, with the blue giving a feeling of journey and coldness.
 Yellow and orange give off warmth and determination within the character.
 The designer has taken a classic rule of unify the type with the image by picking out the cyan for the 'world premiere and running dates' to stand out from the black background.
 The nice use of the subtle violet for the 'daring journey, dark secrets', gives off a sense of adventure and quest that hasn't been accomplished before.
 The use of bold white for the heading balances the whole dynamics of the layout and composition perfectly.

-Opera poster for a target audience (13 - 18 yrs)
+Proposal: Opera poster for a target audience (13 - 18 yrs)

 To design the poster for the fictional book "The Giver" (1993) by Lois Lowry